sarafridov/sarafridov.github.io/index.md

 {% include figure.html image="/assets/imgs/dalsnibba.jpg" position="right" width="300" height="800" %}

 Hi there!
-I am an incoming assistant professor at UT Austin's Department of Aerospace Engineering and Engineering Mechanics.
-I recently finished my PhD at UC Berkeley, where I worked on autonomous robotics and optimal control, and was advised by Prof. Claire Tomlin in the [Hybrid Systems Lab](http://hybrid.eecs.berkeley.edu/) and the [Berkeley AI Research Lab](http://bair.berkeley.edu/).
+I am an assistant professor at UT Austin's Department of Aerospace Engineering and Engineering Mechanics.
+I completed my PhD at UC Berkeley, where I worked on autonomous robotics and optimal control, and was advised by Prof. Claire Tomlin in the [Hybrid Systems Lab](http://hybrid.eecs.berkeley.edu/) and the [Berkeley AI Research Lab](http://bair.berkeley.edu/).
 During my PhD, I was supported by an NSF Graduate Research Fellowship.
 I did a short postdoc in the same group, followed by a year at Stanford working with Prof. Mac Schwager in the [Multi-Agent Systems Lab](https://msl.stanford.edu).

 Outside of research, I like to hike, play disc golf, read fantasy novels, and practice acoustic guitar.